Musk decries bitcoin's 'insane' energy use after Tesla payment U-turn

 Musk did not say in his Twitter comments whether any vehicles had been purchased with bitcoin and Tesla did not immediately respond to a request for comment.

-"We are also looking at other cryptocurrencies that use <1% of bitcoin's energy/transaction," he tweeted on Wednesday.
+He reaffirmed he remained a strong believer in cryptocurrencies and was looking at other cryptocurrencies that use less than 1% of bitcoin's energy.

-The dominance of Chinese bitcoin miners and lack of motivation to swap cheap fossil fuels for more expensive renewables could mean there are few quick fixes to the cryptocurrency's emissions problem.

-Officials in Beijing are conducting a check on data centers involved in cryptocurrency mining to better understand their impact on energy consumption, sources told Reuters last month.

-(Reporting by Hyunjoo Jin in Berkeley, Subrat Patnaik, Ankur Banerjee and Kanishka Singh in Bengaluru, Anna Irrera and Tom Wilson in London, Megan Davies in New York, Kevin Buckland in Tokyo; Editing by Pravin Char)
+(Reporting by Hyunjoo Jin in Berkeley, Subrat Patnaik in Bengaluru; Additional reporting by Sruthi Shankar, Aaron Saldanha, Ankur Banerjee and Kanishka Singh in Bengaluru, Anna Irrera and Tom Wilson in London, Megan Davies in New York, Kevin Buckland in Tokyo; Editing by Pravin Char, Sayantani Ghosh and Saumyadeb Chakrabarty)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.